 ▢ Consider introducing the Offer Wall if you have a complex economy within the game

-▢ Make rewarded videos easily accessible in order to maximize your engagement rate—even if you do not rely on ad monetization, you could benefit from a large portion of your users viewing one or two ads
+▢ Make rewarded videos easily accessible in order to maximize your engagement rate—even if you do not rely on ad monetization in football games, you could benefit from a large portion of your users viewing one or two ads

 ▢ Make ads a part of daily tasks